davidmoten/sgb-decoder/README.md

 * create a set of test messages for the Compliance Kit
 * discuss Compliance Kit with the specification authors
 * report error in example in specification to authors
+* how to handle invalid message bit sequences (might only affect one field).
+How to represent this in canonical form?